 Should we allow it?
 If we’re ever going to remove democracy from the world and appoint me as the benevolent dictator, we’re going to have to eventually.
 But on a more serious note, it doesn’t seem right to allow such a thing to happen.
 Yet, it would seem undemocratic to stop it, if that is what the electorate have chosen.

 However, there are possibly some arguments to support an intervention against it.

 Firstly, you might be able to argue that it doesn’t make sense logically.
 It’s the same basic defence to “can god make a rock so big he can’t pick it up” argument – you can’t vote to end democracy because then you wouldn’t have a democracy.
 Of course you could say well you had one at the time but now it’s gone, but then you could also argue that you never really lived in a democracy if it was contingent on you acting a certain way.

 You could argue in a democracy everyone eligible has to be able to have their say.
 You can argue that if everyone voted for it, then it is the wish of everyone, so it’s fine, but of course not everyone would, but more importantly, the younger generations that were ineligible to vote but would be eligible in the future, should not have that choice taken away from them.

 You could also argue that anyone who would vote such a way would be either under duress of mental incapacitation, and therefore ineligible to vote – a state religion that is enforced as strictly as it is in Islamic states would seem to fit both those boxes.

 There are some badly put forward points – now I’m hoping my philosopher friends will put forward some coherent and well thought out arguments, as I would be interested to read them.

 This entry was posted on Thursday, April 18th, 2013 at 10:29 am and is filed under Politics, Thoughts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.